Boca Raton Shopping & Dining Guide

 After dinner, enjoy one of the area’s many jazz clubs or bistros, or relax in a quiet piano bar.
 There are many different types of nightlife and entertainment from which to choose.
 Palm Beach County has some of the best night clubs offering everything from country western to progressive, jazz, contemporary or oldies music.
 From comedy shows, live theater, concerts and movies to a simple stroll on the beach, the county has something to suit everyone’s pace.

-Boca Raton, Florida & Surrounding Area Outdoor Living
+Boca Raton, Florida and Surrounding Area Outdoor Living

 The relaxing atmosphere of dining at an outdoor cafe or waterfront restaurant with magnificent views is a treat that can be enjoyed year-round in Florida.
 And naturally, many boast an extensive menu of fresh seafoods.
 Strolling palm-shaded sidewalks and browsing through the many shops and galleries of open air retail centers are a favorite pastime for visitors and residents alike.